I read about this interesting incident, and wanted to share with you.

 Maha Vaidyanatha Ayyar and Coimbatore Raghava Ayyar:

-HH Ayilyam Maharajah of Travancore in the year 1872.
+This contest took place during the reign of HH Ayilyam Maharajah of Travancore in the year 1872.
 Raghava Ayyar (1824 – 1878) was born in Vadaseri near Nagercoil.
 He was a disciple of Parameswara Bhagavatar (1815 – 1892).
 On account of his long stay in Coimbatore, he came to be called Coimbatore Raghava Ayyar.
 He was a court musician in Trivandrum and settled at Haripad.

 On the day fixed for the contest, all the musicians assembled at the Ranga Vilasam Palace at 2 PM.
 The accompanists on the occasion were Mahadeva Bhagavatar (violin), Kalyanakrishna Bhagavatar (veena), Seturama Rao (mridangam) and Somasi Bhagavatar (mridangam).